PaddlePaddle/docs/doc/fluid/user_guides/howto/training/train_on_baidu_cloud_en.rst

-.. _train_on_baidu_cloud_cn:
+.. _train_on_baidu_cloud_en:

 Distributed Training in Baidu Cloud
 =====================================

 PaddlePaddle Fluid distributed training allows you to start distributed training without relying on cluster systems (such as MPI, Kubernetes).
-This chapter will use `Baidu Cloud <https://cloud.baidu.com/>`_ as an example to show how to boot in a cloud environment or even a cloud GPU environment.
+This chapter will use `Baidu Cloud <https://cloud.baidu.com/>`_ as an example to show you how to perform large-scale distributed tasks in a cloud environment or even a cloud GPU environment.
-Large-scale distributed tasks.
+.

 Create a cluster template
 ---------------------------

 Log in to Baidu Cloud Console, select BCC Service, and click "Create Instance".
-Select the region, note that only some regions have GPU servers available.
+Select the region, and note that only some regions have GPU servers available.
-After selecting the appropriate territory, select the corresponding model and create an empty server, as shown below:
+After selecting an appropriate region, select the corresponding model and create an empty server, as shown below:

 .. image:: src/create_gpu_machine.png

 * In the operating system options, you can select the corresponding version according to your needs.
-Note that the CUDA version is selected according to the actual situation.
+Note that the CUDA version is selected based on the actual situation.
 Here we choose CUDA-9.2.
-* In the example, the machine payment method is selected as post-paid, which means that as the machine is released, the charge will stop correspondingly, which is more cost-effective for running a one-time task.
+* In the example, the payment method is selected as post-paid, which means that as the machine is released, the charge will stop correspondingly, which is more cost-effective for running a one-time task.

 After the machine is created successfully, execute the following command to install the paddlepaddle GPU version and related dependencies.

 .. code-block:: bash

   apt-get update && apt-get install -y python python-pip python-opencv
   # Note: Baidu cloud cuda-9.2 image does not have cudnn and nccl2 installed by default.
 It needs to be installed manually.
-If you install it yourself, you need to download it from the official website.
+If you intend to install it by yourself, you need to download it from the official website.
   wget -q "http://paddle-train-on-cloud.cdn.bcebos.com/libcudnn7_7.2.1.38-1+cuda9.2_amd64.deb"
   wget -q "http://paddle-train-on-cloud.cdn.bcebos.com/nccl_2.2.13-1+cuda9.0_x86_64.txz"
   dpkg -i libcudnn7_7.2.1.38-1+cuda9.2_amd64.deb